 The 3rd video shows the first record in the giant waves of the North Beach, where two bodyboarders (Porkito e Faustino) face the big waves without the support of jet skis!
 (November 2009).

 It was only in 2010 that the famous big wave surfer, Garrett McNamara, came to Nazaré.
-He was invited by Dino Casimiro (bodyboarder of Nazaré, graduate in Physical Education and senior technician of the City Hall).
-Then began the project Zon North Canyon Show and in 2011 McNamara caught a wave with 24 meters (78 foot), beating the world record for the biggest wave ridden!
+He was invited by Dino Casimiro (bodyboarder of Nazaré and technician of the City Hall).
+Then began the project Zon North Canyon Show and in 2011 McNamara caught a wave with 78 foot / 23.77 meters, beating the world record for the biggest wave ridden until 2017!

 Thereafter, Nazaré was on the news worldwide and became the most famous spot in the big wave’s agenda.
 Each year more and more surfers, from various corners of the planet, come to Portugal, to challenge the biggest wave of the world!

 Someday it is possible for a 100 foot wave to be surfed in Nazaré!